chmitch/powerbi-sql-rbs/README.md

-﻿﻿﻿# Integrate Azure SQL row level security with PowerBI Embedded in .Net Core
+# Integrate Azure SQL row level security with Power BI Embedded in .Net Core

 ## About this sample

 ### Overview

-This sample shows how to build an end-to-end demonstration of Azure SQL Database row level security using PowerBI Embedded and .Net Core.
-Once the steps are complete, you will be able to demonstrate an access control pattern that only allows a PowerBI report to display data that the signed-in user is permitted to see.
+This sample shows how to build an end-to-end demonstration of Azure SQL Database row level security using Power BI Embedded and .Net Core.
+Once the steps are complete, you will be able to demonstrate an access control pattern that only allows a Power BI report to display data that the signed-in user is permitted to see.
+For more information on this feature, see [Token-based Identity with Azure SQL Database (Preview)](https://docs.microsoft.com/en-us/power-bi/developer/embedded-row-level-security#token-based-identity-with-azure-sql-database-preview)

 ![Overview](./ReadmeFiles/topology.png)